 Rice a big part of Hmong culture.
+Adding sweet rice is a treat.
 When eating a snack or have a meal we must always have rice.
 Rice is the meal, without it, we are lost.
 Eating just meat or vegetables without rice is awkward when eating with Hmong people.
 However, if there is rice then it’s a fiesta!

 Rice, Rice, Rice- let’s talk about rice there are:

 You purchased at the store and for those of you that can’t tell what rice taste like because common rice is rice, right?
 Yes and no. Short grain rice has a nuttier taste and is more filling when you eat it.
-When steamed its aroma is musty kinda.
-It’s more sticky as well.
+When steamed its aroma is musty kind of.
+It’s stickier as well.
 Don’t mistake the sticky rice or known as sweet rice.
 They are not the same.
 Because sweet rice also is a short grain rice.

 The long grain rice.